asmyczek/popcorn/README.markdown

 	    a('user'); // Will return for example 'user42' or 'user573' etc.
 </core></pre>

-If you like to pass a generator value to another generator function that does not accept generator arguments, you can use `chain()` function to execute the generators in sequence.
-For example to generate random user names of the form '<user>-<random int>' we can define a generator as
+If you like to pass a generated value to another generator that does not accept a generator as argument, use `chain()` function to execute these generators in sequence.
+For example to build random user names of the form '<user>-<random int>' you can define a generator as following:
-following:

 <pre><core>
 	var r = random().int(),